manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/StructuralDesign/Structural.md

 - Structural design patterns are design patterns that deal with the `composition of classes` and `objects` to form **larger structure**s.
 - They help to **simplify the relationships** between classes and objects, and make the code more `flexible and reusable`.

+Here are some commonly used structural design patterns:
+- **Adapter Pattern**: This pattern allows two incompatible interfaces to work together by creating a bridge between them.
+It acts as a translator between two different interfaces and allows them to communicate with each other.
+- **Bridge Pattern**: This pattern **separates an abstraction** from its implementation, allowing them to **evolve independently**.
+It involves creating two separate class hierarchies - one for the abstraction and one for the implementation - and then `using a bridge to connect` them.
+- **Composite Pattern**: This pattern allows you to **treat a group of objects** as a `single object`.
+It involves creating a `tree-like structure` of objects, where each object can have one or `more child objects`.
+The composite object can then be treated as a single object, while still allowing access to the individual objects within it.
+- **Decorator Pattern**: This pattern allows you to `add behavior to an object dynamically`, without affecting the behavior of other objects in the same class.
+It involves creating a wrapper around an object, which can then be used to add new functionality to the original object.
+- **Facade Pattern**: This pattern provides a `simplified interface` to a complex system, making it easier to use.
+It involves creating a `single interface` that hides the complexity of a system, and provides a simple way to access its functionality.
+- **Flyweight Pattern**: This pattern is used to `minimize memory` usage by **sharing data between similar objects**.
+It involves creating a pool of objects that can be reused, rather than creating new objects each time they are needed.
+- **Proxy Pattern**: This pattern **provides a surrogate or placeholder** for another object, allowing you to control access to it.
+It involves creating an object that acts as a stand-in for another object, and can be used to provide additional functionality or control access to the original object.

 ## 1. **Adapter Pattern**
 - **Purpose**: Bridges the gap between **two incompatible interfaces**, allowing them to `work together`.
 - **Use Cases**: